 That is the crux of the issue; it could be fine, but it might not be.
-This guide will break down some of the potential risks when buying a used graphics card, but we will also consider the beneficial aspects.
+This guide will break down some of the potential dangers when buying a used graphics card, but we will also consider the beneficial aspects.

 Table of ContentsShow